developersCradle/mockito-and-junit-java-unit-testing/README.md

 <img src="mockitoPrivate.PNG" alt="alt text" width="500"/>

-- Private is ment to **not** to call by external code
+- Private is ment to **not** call by external code
-	- Why don't test public method which in case calls private methdo, does not make sense.
+	- Why don't test public method which in case calls private methdod, does not make sense.
-	- If u feel that u need to mock private method -> something is **wrong** with class design
+	- If u feel that u need to mock private method → something is **wrong** with class design

 <img src="summary.PNG" alt="alt text" width="400"/>

 ## PowerMockito

-- In old days PowerMockito was used for this reasons
+- In old days **PowerMockito** was used for this reasons

 <img src="powerMock.PNG" alt="alt text" width="400"/>

-- Nowdays Mockito can
+- Nowadays **Mockito** can

 <img src="latestMockito.PNG" alt="alt text" width="400"/>

-- jUnit5 does not support PowerMock, need use workarounds :(
+- **jUnit5** does not support PowerMock, need to use workarounds 😢
-		- PowerMock does not update too often, u should not depends to external libraries
+		- PowerMock does **not** update too often, u should not depends on external libraries

 - Todo when use springBoot (SpringBoot integration)